 Regulations issued under the Health Insurance Portability and Accountability Act of 1996, or HIPAA, contain provisions that require us to adopt business procedures designed to protect the privacy of each of our patients' individual health information.
 Federal and state laws govern the Company's ability to obtain and, in some cases, to use and disclose data that we may need to conduct certain activities.
 The HIPAA requires the Department of Health and Human Services to issue a series of regulations establishing standards for the electronic transmission of certain health information.
 The Company's private cord blood bank operation is not subject to HIPAA because the Company does not engage in certain electronic transactions related to the reimbursement of healthcare providers and because blood and tissue procurement and banking activities are exempt.
 However, the healthcare providers that collect umbilical cord blood for the Company's customers are subject to HIPAA.
-The identifiable information shared is only what is permitted by HIPAA.
-In 2009, a portion of the American Recovery and Reinvestment Act of 2009 modified HIPAA under the Health Information Technology for Economic and Clinical Health Act ("HITECH Act").
+The identifiable information Technology for Economic and Clinical Health Act ("HITECH Act").
 While the Company is still not subject to HIPAA for the reasons stated above the Company may incur material expenses associated with compliance efforts.
 In addition, compliance may require management to spend substantial time and effort on compliance measures.
 If the Company fails to comply with HIPAA, it is possible it could suffer criminal and civil penalties.
 The civil penalties could include monetary penalties ranging from \$100 per violation to \$1.5 million depending on the level of violation.